-Despite the short stroke, a light flywheel and light counterweigths the low end torque is remarkably good owing to the construction of the top and the patented Ex-Cam valve gear mechanism described here beside.
+Despite the short stroke, a light flywheel and light counterweights the low end torque is remarkably good owing to the construction of the top and the patented Ex-Cam valve gear mechanism described here beside.

 The valves are opened by two adjustable cam-ground rocker arms pressing on valve plungers.
 The valves are closed by two hairneedle type springs with varying tension.
-The system enables you to alter both timing and lift and tune the engine for fast or slow condtions.
+The system enables you to alter both timing and lift and tune the engine for fast or slow conditions.

 Clutch and De-Clutch mechanism

 From the clutch (See Below), which is built into the graduated flywheel, a double chain transmits the power to the slightly modified BSA gearbox, which is built into a shell of our own construction.
 The ignition system consists of a single spark plug and o Stefa magneto with breaker point assembly and coil.

 The picture Right was kindly sent to me by Rickard Nebrér and shows his Lito powered Road machine.